Updating Results

 Domestic applicants with higher education study

 • Partially completed an undergraduate course at Diploma level or higher (or equivalent).
-You must have completed at least two units of study (equivalent to 25 UTAS credit points) at 100 level or higher and which may include 100 level units completed in the UTAS Diploma of University Studies.
-If you have failed any units, your application may be subject to further review before an offer is made; OR
+Applicants must have completed at least two units of study (equivalent to 25 UTAS credit points).
+If an applicant has failed any units the application may be subject to further review before an offer is made; or

 • Completed the UTAS University Preparation Program (or an equivalent qualification offered by an Australian University).